170 Years of the Sisters of the Divine Redeemer

 Yet, Elizabeth herself never had the slightest thought about founding a new religious community.
 It was only following interior enlightenment that she recognized the will of God in the wishes of the Bishop, and came to a decision.
 Jesus was about to let his little bride know that she was being called to found a new Order.

 Elizabeth was called to something else, to a greater good for the diocese.
-Jesus was about to let his little bride know that she was being called for found a new Order: “I am destining you for this Order.
+Jesus was about to let his little bride know that she was being called to found a new Order: “I am destining you for this Order.
 I am preparing the necessary graces for you and I will teach you what you are to say.
 I want to show you the inner ways by which you must teach each person … abandon yourself to me and worry about nothing when you do my will.”

 On August 28, 1849, the people of Niederbronn took part in the installation of the eldest of the Eppinger children, Elizabeth, in a little house in the village where four young Alsatian girls were waiting for her.
 In the same week they were joined by five others.
 They formed with Elizabeth a community of ten members.